ericswpark/python_transporter/README.md

+## Archival notice

+As of June 13th, 2019, this project is now archived.
+No new commits will be pushed.

+I may reopen this project again in the future.

 # Transporter

 Small script to send videos to ingest computer.
 Links sent to the specific Slack channel will be parsed and downloaded.